Samsung SDI — Sustainability Report Overview

 4. Innovation

-Samsung SDI’s most significant ESS innovation disclosed in the report is the SBB 1.5 next-generation utility battery, which uses high-nickel NCA cells to deliver 5.26 MWh in a standard 20ft container — a 37% increase in energy density over the prior generation.
+The ESS product disclosed in the report is the SBB 1.5 next-generation utility battery, which uses high-nickel NCA cells to deliver 5.26 MWh in a standard 20ft container — a 37% increase in energy density over the prior generation.
 The system uses EDI (Electronic Direct Injection) thermal management.
 A UPS variant delivers 40% higher rack-level output, requires approximately 33% less space, and targets a 15-year battery life.

 ESS fire safety features include a Direct Discharge suppression system using NOVEC suppressant, BMS monitoring, Active Venting, and a Deflagration Panel.
 Remote monitoring is planned for US models.